 – Operations on pixel sets representing foreground objects (blobs).

-– Specialized tools for object detection, recognition and measurements.
+– Specialized tools for high-level image analysis and measurements.

 – Filters for constructing, transforming and analysing primitives of 2D geometry.